LionC/deno_std/http/README.md

 ### Request Context

 Request context is a way to pass additional data between middlewares.
-Each `HttpRequest`s has an attached `context` object.
+Each `HttpRequest` has an attached `context` object.
 Arbitrary properties with arbitrary data can be added to the context via the `.addContext()` method.

 Contexts are very strictly typed to prevent runtime errors due to missing